AparaV/aparavenkat.com/_posts/2017-07-31-regression-on-housing-data.md

 During each iteration, the optimizer will update the weights and biases based on the loss function.

 In our graph, we first define the train dataset values and labels (output), the validation and testing datasets.
-Note that we are defining them as `tf.constant`s.
-This means that these "variables" will not and cannot be modified when the `graph` is running.
+Note that we are defining them as `tf.constant`.
+This means that these "variables" will not and can not be modified when the `graph` is running.
 Next, we initialize the weights and biases.
-We treat these as `tf.Variable`s.
+We treat these as `tf.Variable`.
 Pay attention to the dimensions of these matrices.
 You will run into compilation errors if you get them wrong.
 This means that these "variables" have the capacity to be updated and modified during the course of our `session`.